Writing your profile

 • Commitment to following a particular ethos such as Montessori or Forest School;

 • When you are available to start working with a new family.

-If you are unsure about how your advertisement reads to others, you might want to ask a friend, family member or colleague to proofread your profile before it goes live on the Childcare.co.uk website.
+If you are unsure about how your advertisement reads to others, you might want to ask a friend, family member or colleague to proofread your profile before it goes ‘live’ on the Childcare.co.uk website.
 If you are not sure about spelling or punctuation, you can also use a free Google spell checker and read your profile out loud to yourself - does it sound right?
 Does it flow well?
 Are you proud of what you have written?

 Making your profile stand out

 Spend time tinkering with your profile - there are thousands of people advertising for work and you want families to spot you for the right reasons.
 Spread your profile out, using bullet points, paragraphs etc and keep sentences relatively short.